AlexWorx/ALib-Class-Library/docs/pages/prepro.md

   macros like "__FILE__" and "__LINE__" for \alox release logging statements, which is disabled by default.

-  Enabling source info for for release logging is seldom wanted.
+  Enabling source info for release logging is seldom wanted.
 Release executables should not generate log output that an end user is not able to understand.
   It can make sense however, if release log information from the field goes back to the software development team.